xrdocs/automation/_tutorials/using-inter-as-nimo-for-merging-plan-files.md

 date: '2023-08-06 10:23 +0800'
 title: Using inter-as-nimo for merging plan files
 author: Fung Lim
-excerpt: Using inter-as-nimo to merge plan files
+excerpt: 'This tutorial demonstrates the use of the inter-as-nimo to merge plan files '
 ---
 ## Introduction